All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Pancreatitis risk requires monitoring, with patients instructed to report persistent, severe abdominal pain.
 Gallbladder events, including gallstones and cholecystitis, have been reported at higher rates in semaglutide-treated patients than in placebo groups.
 Hypoglycemia risk exists when Ozempic is combined with insulin or sulfonylureas.

 Ozempic is FDA-approved for type 2 diabetes management.
 Use for fatty liver disease without diabetes would be off-label.
-However, since most patients with clinically significant fatty liver disease also have diabetes or prediabetes, on-label prescribing often covers this population.
+But since most patients with clinically significant fatty liver disease also have diabetes or prediabetes, on-label prescribing often covers this population.

 Who Might Benefit